lwang114/speech2image/README.md

 # speech2image 1.1
-This project implements the speech to image network described in the Harwath and Glass 2016 paper, in tensorflow.
+This project implements the speech to image network described in the Harwath and Glass 2016 paper, in tensorflow (0.11.0rc0).
 The network is trained on the flickr8k_audio caption dataset and vgg penultimate feature vectors in http://isle.illinois.edu/sst/data/vgg_flickr8k.html.
 Please download the datasets and put them in the data directory before running the program.The training accuracy of the network for top 10 retrieval images is 35%, and 28% for top 5 images.

 1. To run the program, use:
       python semanticembed.py [number of training data] [number of testing data]